sujay737/first-repository/README.md

 #### Non-Functional Requirements
 Mossy Reviews aims to be a better website than others similar ones since it provides a smoothly run website, have a dislike button for posts to promote more freedom of expression, makes post be able to saved or sent to others showing its reusability and that it has a high scalability (better backend) so more posts, the gallery and data can increase.

+# TC001
+Test Case Name: Verify User Login
+Preconditions: User must have a registered account.
+Test Steps:
+1. Open the application
+2. Enter valid username and passcode
+3. Click the "Login" button
+Expected Result: The user is directed to the homepage Actual Result: The user is directed to the homepage
+Pass: Pass - The user is directed to the homepage
+Priority: High

+# TC002
+Test Case Name: Verify User Login
+Preconditions: User must have a registered account.
+Test Steps:
+1. Open the application
+2. Enter valid username and passcode
+3. Click the "Login" button
+Expected Result: The user is directed to the homepage Actual Result: The user remains on the user login page
+Fail: Fail - The user remains on the user login page
+Priority: High